juytter/commoncolors.css/README.md

 ## Benefits

 - The naming pattern convention allows you to name and use colors intuitively without confusion.
-- No longer use color codes that are unintuitive and spend less time referring to a color chart.
+- No longer use unintuitive color codes and spend less time referring to a color chart.

 see.
 [Introducing](https://juytter.github.io/common-colors-css/introducing.html) Common Colors CSS